An Introduction to Air Density

 However, before you get too distressed by such seemingly "sloppy" ASOS/AWOS calculations, keep in mind that the International Standard Atmosphere is merely a conceptual model which may or may not accurately represent the conditions at any given location on any given day.
 That is, "density altitude" and "standard atmosphere" are theoretical concepts which are based upon a number of assumptions about the atmosphere, and may or may not accurately depict the actual physical conditions at any actual location, no matter how accurate the calculations may be.

-Actually, it would be far more meaningful, useful and precise if ASOS/AWOS reported the actual air density in kg/m3, and if pilot's handbooks were also expressed as actual air density in kg/m3.
+Actually, it would be far more meaningful, useful and precise if ASOS/AWOS reported the actual air density in kg/m3, and if the performance data in pilot's handbooks was also expressed in terms of actual air density in kg/m3.
+But that's not what is currently done.
+Currently, data in terms of "altitude" and "density altitude" are generally what we're given.
+That's a pity.

-Hopefully, someday all of the aircraft performance tables/charts and weather reporting systems will simply use the actual air density and thereby avoid this arcane concept of density altitude... but, for now, we're stuck with "density altitude".
+Hopefully, someday all of the aircraft performance tables/charts and weather reporting systems will be expressed in terms of the actual air density and thereby avoid this arcane concept of density altitude... but, for now, we're stuck with "density altitude".

-If we really want to be precise and consistent, we must focus our attention on the actual air density, not density altitude.
+If we really want to be precise and consistent, we should be using the actual air density, not this theoretical quantity called density altitude.

 Density Altitude Calculation Algorithm...